|The Frankfurt-Tipp rating:|

 |Production country:||Frankreich 2018|

 It's summer in Paris.
 Young David (Vincent Lacoste) enjoys his carefree single life, which he finances with various jobs.
-Only rarely does he have to take on something like responsibility when he takes care of his niece Amanda (Isaure Multrier).
-And to make this relaxed life perfect, David also meets his new neighbour Léna (Stacy Martin), with whom he begins a beautiful summer romance.
-But a moment is enough and David's life changes abruptly: His sister dies in a brutal attack and David is now forced to decide whether he will take sole responsibility for Amanda.
-He hardly has time to cope with his own grief, as he wants to be there for the seven-year-old girl as best he can.
-But is he really able to take on something like a father role?
+Only rarely does he have to take on anything like responsibility when he takes care of his niece Amanda (Isaure Multrier).
+And to make this laid-back life even more perfect, David also meets his new neighbor Léna (Stacy Martin), with whom he begins a beautiful summer romance.
+But all it takes is a moment and David's life changes abruptly: his sister is killed in a brutal attack and David is now forced to decide whether he will take sole responsibility for Amanda.
+He barely has time to cope with his own grief, wanting to be there for the seven-year-old girl as best he can.
+But is he really capable of taking on something like a father role?

 An article by Frankfurt-Tipp